BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/lambdasss/index.md

 ### More detailed answer

-Even if we solved this challenge very fast, I decided to provide a more detailed answer.
+Even if we solved this challenge very quickly, I decided to provide a more detailed answer.
 I will describe each step, taking lambdas one by one:

 * In the middle, we can see this really simple lambda: `lambda h:h`, returning what is passed as argument.
 It can be then removed: